sanudisht/httpcanary.plus/README.md

 - Main Features

 > Based on HttpCanary v3.3.6
-  - Retains all core functionalities of the official app.

 > VPN Detection Bypass
-  - Bypasses security mechanisms in apps that block packet sniffers.

 > Anti-Detection Patches
-  - Evades detection by apps that use anti-sniffer or tamper detection.

 > Works Without Root
-  - Uses local VPN method; no root required.

 > Compatibility Optimized
-  - Works smoothly on Android 7 to 13, even on lower-end phones.

 - Build Info
 Name      : HttpCanary+